nrademacher/conference-track-manager/README.md

 Since this is a Node.js app, `node` is required to run it.
 Any relatively recent version should work.
 I recommend version `12.20.0` or higher.

-With `node` installed, run `npm i` in the root folder to install the dependencies, then `npm start` or `npm src/app` to start the app.
+With `node` installed, run `npm i` in the root folder to install the dependencies, then `npm start` or `node src/app` to start the app.

 For convenience and testing purposes, a completed sample conference based on sample inputs can be accessed by selecting `Load from file` in the menu, then `Load a sample conference`.